exploring self-realization, sacred personhood, and full humanity

 one person at a time

-All this, stated differently, means that there can be no wholesale, universal peace in-a-moment.
+All this, stated differently, means that there can be no wholesale, universal utopia in-a-moment.
 There will be no monolithic wave of peace sweeping the world.
 Why is this?
-It is so because world peace begins in the hearts of individuals; world peace might come about only one person at a time.
+It is so because world peace begins in the hearts and sanctified spirits of individuals; world peace might come about only one person at a time.
 A minority only will see the light and endeavor to live for the truth in this world – and therefore we should not expect world peace to engulf us massively anytime soon.

 In Summerland, there is no mass-movement toward a generalized ubiquitous peace, no talk of “let’s all join hands and sing around the campfire” to usher in a grand societal peace.
 Over there, the individual and one’s personal development is emphasized – because that’s the only place where real change, and real peace, can occur.
 See further discussion in the "500 Testimonies from the Other Side" article.